-The disadvantages include the learning curve associated with the approach as the literature documents the decreased complication rates after a surgeon surpasses the more than 100-case mark.
-Other disadvantages include increased wound complications in particularly obese patients with large panni (without the use of an abdominal binder), difficult femoral exposure, the risk of lateral femoral cutaneous nerve (LFCN) paresthesias, and a potentially higher rate of intra-operative femur fractures.
+The disadvantages include the learning curve associated with the approach, as the literature documents the decreased complication rates after a surgeon surpasses the more than 100-case mark.
+Other disadvantages include increased wound complications, difficult femoral exposure, the risk of lateral femoral cutaneous nerve (LFCN) paresthesias, and a potentially higher rate of intra-operative femur fractures.
 Finally, many surgeons need access to a specialized operating table with appropriately trained personnel and surgical technicians to assist in the procedure.
-Although the latter is not always required, learning to do the procedure on a regular operating table also requires a substantial learning curve that must be considered.
+Although the latter is not always necessary, learning to do the procedure on a regular operating table also requires a substantial learning curve that one must consider.

 Compared to the other approaches, the anterolateral (AL) approach is the least commonly used approach secondary to its violation of the hip abductor mechanism.
-The interval exploited includes that of the TFL and gluteus medius musculature.
-This may lead to a postoperative limp at the tradeoff of a theoretically decreased dislocation rate.
+The interval exploited includes that of the TFL and gluteus medius musculature; this may lead to a postoperative limp as the tradeoff of a theoretically decreased dislocation rate.

 Congenital Hip Dislocation/Dysplasia

 Also known as developmental dysplasia of the hip, this can arise when there are problems with the development of the hip joint in utero.
 Risk factors include breech presentation, positive family history, and oligohydramnios.
-Diagnosis can be made via physical exam with the Barlow and Ortolani maneuvers which are used to assess joint stability.
-Additional common findings are leg length asymmetry as well as asymmetric inguinal skin folds.
+Diagnosis is possible via physical exam with the Barlow and Ortolani maneuvers, which assess joint stability.
+Additional characteristic findings are leg length asymmetry as well as asymmetric inguinal skin folds.

 The ultimate goal of treatment is the open or closed reduction of the femoral head back into the acetabulum.
-The earlier treatment is initiated, the better the outcomes.
-Mild cases can correct spontaneously by 2 weeks.
-When subluxation persists more than 2 weeks, treatment is indicated.
-A standard treatment is the use of the Pavlik Harness which positions the hips into flexion and abduction for 6 weeks full-time followed by 6 weeks part-time.
+The earlier treatment starts, the better the outcomes.
+Mild cases can correct spontaneously by two weeks.
+When subluxation persists for more than two weeks, it indicates the need for treatment.
+Standard treatment is the use of the Pavlik Harness, which positions the hips into flexion and abduction for six weeks full-time, followed by six weeks part-time.

-Commonly seen in the setting of trauma, a posterior dislocation is seen in the setting of high-energy trauma or motor vehicle accidents (MVAs).
+Commonly seen in the setting of trauma, posterior dislocation occurs in the setting of high-energy trauma or motor vehicle accidents (MVAs).
 The femoral head is transmitted posteriorly, injuring the hip joint capsule.
 The affected lower extremity presents in a shortened, internally rotated position.
-In all traumatic injuries, there is extensive soft tissue injury about the hip joint and capsule and in the vast majority of presentations, there will be an associated posterior wall (acetabular) fracture and/or femoral head fracture.
+In all traumatic injuries, there is extensive soft tissue injury about the hip joint and capsule, and in the vast majority of presentations, there will be an associated posterior wall (acetabular) fracture and/or femoral head fracture.
 The positioning of the hip often determines the associated acetabular injury.

 Patients will typically present with significant pain and inability to bear weight.
 Approximately 10% of cases may have concurrent damage to the sciatic nerve.
 Treatment consists of both nonoperative and operative measures.
-In the acute setting, the emergent closed reduction is recommended within 6 hours of the injury.
-Follwing a successful closed reduction, a CT scan is performed to assess and evaluate the extent of associated osseous injuries.
-In addition, the presence of incarcerated fragments in the joint is of utmost importance as appreciably large fragments will not only prevent complete reduction of the native hip joint, but these fragments also potentially can cause further intra-articular damage and chrondral injuries secondary to mechanical abrasion and pathologic contact/abutment.
+In the acute setting, emergent closed reduction is recommended within six hours of the injury.
+Following a successful closed reduction, a CT scan can assess and evaluate the extent of associated osseous injuries.
+Additionally, the presence of incarcerated fragments in the joint is of utmost importance as appreciably large fragments will not only prevent the complete reduction of the native hip joint but these fragments also potentially can cause further intra-articular damage and chondral injuries secondary to mechanical abrasion and pathologic contact/abutment.

 Irreducible dislocations, those with evidence of incarcerated fragments, and delayed presentations are treated via operative open reduction urgently.
-Open reduction with internal fixation is recommended for complex dislocations with evidence of acetabular or femoral fractures.
+Open reduction with internal fixation is the recommendation for complex dislocations with evidence of acetabular or femoral fractures.

 Osteoarthritis of the Hip

 Most commonly presents in adults, greater than 40 years old.
 Symptoms include pain, disability, ambulatory dysfunction, and stiffness/contracture.
-The pain is typically felt in the anterior groin, occasionally including the buttocks and lateral thigh.
+The patient typically feels the pain in the anterior groin, and occasionally involving the buttocks and lateral thigh.
 Some patients can develop generalized hip referred pain of the knee.
-It is important to consider and/or rule out co-existing lumbar spinous pathology/radiculopathy, and ipsilateral knee conditions.
+It is crucial to consider and/or rule out co-existing lumbar spinous pathology/radiculopathy, and ipsilateral knee conditions.

 The pathogenesis involves wear and tear on the joint cartilage, which over time, leads to decreased protective joint space.
 As bones begin to rub on one another, they attempt to make up for the lost cartilage and form bone spurs or osteophytes.
 Nonsurgical treatments involve lifestyle modifications such as weight loss, or minimizing activates that exacerbate pain.
-Physical therapies, the use of assistive devices, and medications such as NSAIDs, acetaminophen, and corticosteroids have also been shown to help.
+Physical therapies, the use of assistive devices, and medications such as NSAIDs, acetaminophen, and corticosteroids also show evidence of effectiveness.
 For patients whose pain is still irretraceable, surgical intervention may need to be required.
 Surgical options include osteotomy, hip resurfacing, and total hip replacement.